tbepler/topaz/README.md

 ```
 More information on conda environments can be found [here](https://conda.io/docs/user-guide/tasks/manage-environments.html).

-## Install Topaz and its dependencies
+## Install Topaz

 __At the moment, prebuilt Topaz is only provided for 64-bit linux__

-To install the precompiled Topaz package and its dependencies including pytorch:
+To install the precompiled Topaz package and its dependencies, including pytorch:
 ```
 conda install topaz -c tbepler -c soumith
 ```